alemorenop/qkdnetsim-testbed/README.md

 ## Scenarios

+All commands in this section are run from the repository root.

 The diagrams and tables use `H1`–`H9` as compact deployment identifiers.
 Each identifier represents a Docker container, but its architectural role may be an ns-3 node, a KMS node, a synthetic QKD application, or a native Linux VPN